-The Higher Education Associations Sustainability Consortium (HEASC) and The Disciplinary Associations Network for Sustainability (DANS) created this initiative (see the video and materials below) to empower people to advocate for energy freedom.
+The Higher Education Associations Sustainability Consortium (HEASC) and The Disciplinary Associations Network for Sustainability (DANS) created this initiative (see the materials below) to empower people to advocate for energy freedom.

 The U.S. Partnership for Education for Sustainable Development

 Act now to help remove barriers to clean energy growth!

 These actions will preserve your freedom to produce your own energy.

 The Green Tea Party says:

 “True conservatives champion free-market choice, not government-created monopolies that stifle competition”

 We should be able to choose whether we want to be dependent on the government regulated utility company or become more independent by creating our own energy.